-Cloud feedback – the change in Earth’s energy budget due to warming-induced changes in cloud properties – represents the largest source of inter-model differences in the amount of global warming per doubling of carbon dioxide.
-Decomposing cloud feedback into components due to changes in cloud amount, altitude, and albedo provides valuable insights into its physical causes.
-In this study the researchers quantified feedbacks from changes in these three cloud properties separately for low boundary layer clouds and free tropospheric clouds.
-It revealed that all climate models simulate positive feedbacks from increasing free tropospheric cloud altitude and decreasing low cloud cover and negative feedbacks from increasing low cloud albedo.
+Decomposing cloud feedback into components due to changes in several gross cloud properties provides valuable insights into its physical causes.
+Here we present a refined decomposition that separately considers changes in free tropospheric and low cloud properties, better connecting feedbacks to individual governing processes and avoiding ambiguities present in a commonly-used decomposition.
+It reveals that three net cloud feedback components are robustly nonzero: positive feedbacks from increasing free tropospheric cloud altitude and decreasing low cloud cover and a negative feedback from increasing low cloud optical depth.
 Low cloud amount feedback is the dominant contributor to spread in net cloud feedback, but its anti-correlation with other components damps overall spread.
-Compared to the conventional cloud altitude feedback computed considering all clouds collectively, the ensemble mean free tropospheric cloud altitude feedback is 40% smaller and is better constrained.
-The authors estimated the “null hypothesis” climate sensitivity arising from well-understood and robustly-simulated feedbacks to be at least 3 degrees Celsius.
+The ensemble mean free tropospheric cloud altitude feedback is roughly 60% as large as the standard cloud altitude feedback because it avoids aliasing in low cloud reductions.
+Implications for the “null hypothesis” climate sensitivity from well-understood and robustly-simulated feedbacks are discussed.